oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-compute-instance-with-OL.md

    ```
    Confirm that the installed package size is correct by entering `yes` at the prompt.

-### Oracle Linux 8 and 9
+### Oracle Linux 8

-On Oracle Linux 8 and 9 with the `yum` package manager, run these commands one by one:
+On Oracle Linux 8 with the `yum` package manager, run these commands one by one:
 ```shell
 sudo yum update -y oraclelinux-release-el8
 ```